 A Level resources are extremely helpful in preparing for examinations.
 The right resources can help to solidify knowledge that has hitherto been gained.
-It is helpful to build upon you’re A Level resources from the very start of your course.
-This means investing in a decent ring binder which will enable you to gather up all of your notes which you compile.
+It is helpful to build upon your A Level resources from the very start of your course.
+This means investing in a decent ring binder which will enable you to gather up all your notes which you compile.
 It is important to have a separate ring binder for each of your A Level subjects and it is worthwhile to get a ring binder which is large enough to house all the notes you made over the two years.

-Understanding A Level Resources
+Understanding A Level resources

 - Revision notes